Dean Heller

 Dean Arthur Heller (born May 10, 1960) is an American businessman and politician who served as a United States senator representing Nevada from 2011 to 2019.
 A member of the Republican Party, he served as the 15th secretary of state of Nevada from 1995 to 2007 and U.S. representative for from 2007 to 2011.
 He was appointed to the U.S. Senate by Governor Brian Sandoval and elected to a full term in the 2012 election.
-Heller unsuccessfully ran for a second term in 2018, losing to Democrat Jacky Rosen.
-He was an unsuccessful candidate for governor of Nevada in 2022, and is currently the last Republican to win a Nevada U.S. Senate seat.
+Heller was defeated in the 2018 election, losing to Democrat Jacky Rosen, and was an unsuccessful candidate for governor of Nevada in 2022.
+As of 2025, he is the last Republican to have won a U.S. Senate race in Nevada.

 Early life and education

 Heller was born in Castro Valley, California, to Janet (née MacNelly) and Charles Alfred "Jack" Heller, a mechanic and stock car driver.
 He moved to Carson City, Nevada with his family when he was nine months old.
 He has five siblings.

 He graduated from Carson High School in 1978, and was accepted into the University of Southern California, where he earned his BBA, specializing in finance and securities analysis, from the USC Marshall School of Business in 1985.
 At USC, Heller joined the Sigma Nu social fraternity and the Trojan Knights.